PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 published: false
 ---

-When we started talking about a dev blog from we thought about who can write, what we want to talk about, who's going to review articles,...
-Technically, WordPress was the first solution we reviewed but after giving it more thought we realised it would be too much pain to maintain it: plugins updates, core updates, database backup, security issues,...
+When we started talking about a dev blog, we thought about who can write, what we want to talk about, who's going to review the articles...

+Technically, WordPress was the first solution we reviewed but after giving it more thought we realised it would be too much hassle to maintain it: plugin updates, core updates, database backups, security issues etc.

 We then came up with a better idea: [Jekyll](http://jekyllrb.com/).
-Jekyll uses a set of configuration and data files, articles and resources (CSS, images, font,...) to generate a **fully static website, only made of plain HTML files**.
+Jekyll uses a set of configuration and data files, articles, and resources (CSS, images, font,...) to generate a **fully static website, made only of plain HTML files**.
 Since you can version everything with *Git* and you don't have to set any database, it seems like the easiest 'CMS'.

-Also this blog is meant to become the place to be for the PrestaShop tech community and Jekyll is definitely the best option out there. **You can actually make a *Pull Request* on GitHub to edit any content.**
+This blog is also meant to become the 'place to be' for the PrestaShop tech community and Jekyll is definitely the best option out there. **You can actually make a *Pull Request* on GitHub to edit any content.**

 ![Jekyll Logo](/assets/images/2015/04/jekyll.png)